YinlongQian/thermal_anomaly_insights/README.md

     6. After run completes, go to Bigquery dashboard and verify the table `fact_observations` is in the dataset set above as an environmental variable.

-5. Visualization - Google Data Studio
+5. Dashboard Visualization - Google Data Studio

     1. Open Google Data Studio at `https://lookerstudio.google.com/`.